TUM-NLP/wmt25-lrsl-evaluation/README.md

 cd wmt25-lrsl-evaluation
 pip install -e .
 ```
-2. (Temporary) Then clone the data repository into the root folder (`lm-evaluation-harness/`).
-(This is only temporary, I will clone the data into this repo once it is public.)
+1. Then clone the data repository into the root folder (`lm-evaluation-harness/`).
-3. (Temporary) Run `python prepare_data.py` (Also temporary, I will just provide the data already prepared.)
+2. Run `python prepare_data.py`.
+This just changes some file formats to make it easier to load, nothing about the data is changed.
-4. Now you can run a model on all of the evaluation sets:
+3. Now you can run a model on all of the evaluation sets:
 ```
 lm_eval --model hf
     --model_args pretrained=unsloth/Qwen2.5-3B-Instruct-unsloth-bnb-4bit \